 Saturday June 2: Contemporary Berlin

 On our final day in Berlin we take a walking tour of the modern city, focussing on its recent architecture.
 Capping our walking tour is a visit to the Hamburger Bahnhof Museum for Contemporary Art.
 Our time in Berlin culminates with a farewell lunch atop the Reichstag, seat of the German parliament.
 This building symbolises the struggles and eventual triumph of the city.
 First opened in 1894, destroyed by fire in 1933, the Reichstag became the first meeting place of a reunified Germany.
 The reconstruction of the building was completed in 1999 to a plan by British architect Sir Norman Foster.
 His plan included an extraordinary glass dome at the top of the building, offering 360° views of the surrounding city.
+Tonight, we head to the recently reopened Staatsoper unter den Linden for Puccini’s melodrama Tosca, under the musical leadership of Australian conductor Simone Young.
 Overnight Berlin (B, L)

 Sunday June 3: Departure